 Recommendations For Homebuyers Or Homeowners:

 * Shop Around For A Mortgage: LendingTree Mortgage offers some of the lowest refinance rates today because they have a huge network of lenders to pull from.
 If you’re looking to buy a new home, get a HELOC, or refinance your existing mortgage, consider using LendingTree to get multiple offer comparisons in a matter of minutes.
 Interest rates are back down to all-time lows due to tremendous volatility in the markets.
+However, the Fed has signaled they will be raising rates by 2016 due to tightness in the labor market and higher inflation indicators.
 When banks compete, you win.

 * Manage And Grow Your Wealth For Free: The best way to become financially independent and protect yourself is to get a handle on your finances by signing up with Personal Capital.
 They are a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize.
 Before Personal Capital, I had to log into eight different systems to track 25+ difference accounts (brokerage, multiple banks, 401K, etc) to manage my finances.
 Now, I can just log into Personal Capital to see how my stock accounts are doing and how my net worth is progressing.
 I can also see how much I’m spending every month.
 The best tool is their Portfolio Fee Analyzer which runs your investment portfolio through its software to see what you are paying.
 I found out I was paying $1,700 a year in portfolio fees I had no idea I was paying!
 There is no better financial tool online that has helped me more to achieve financial freedom.
 It only takes a minute to sign up.